dssg/mlforpublicpolicylab/README.md

 The course is structured around three sessions each week:

-- **Tuesday** — structured lectures and discussion of the weekly topic.
+- **Tuesday** —  lectures and discussion of the weekly topic.
 - **Thursday** — lectures and discussion early in the semester; once projects are underway, most Thursdays are reserved for group meetings and project work.
 - **Friday (lab)** — hands-on tech sessions for the first few weeks, then team check-ins for the rest of the semester.
-Check-ins are built around short update assignments; each team reviews the updates of other teams working on the same project, and the discussion includes feedback from your peers and the course staff.
+Check-ins are built around short update assignments every week.

 Class time dedicated to project work will not be enough on its own — the project will require considerable work outside of class and constitutes the majority of the "homework" for this course.